bettkipkemoo/coursework-selection-skill/README.md

 * "How can i register for spring semester?"
 * "Is computer programming offered in spring of 2021?"
 * "What are the minimum requirements for new intakes?"
-* "Which materials should be availed with oneslef during intake?"
+* "Which materials should be availed with oneself during intake?"

 ## Credits
 John Arebak